KevinKra/My_notes/Google_IT/README.md

 **DDR SDRAM**

 - Double Data Rate SDRAM, or _DDR_.
 DDR is faster, more efficient, and has a larger capacity than earlier versions of RAM like SDRAM or DRAM.
 The current iteration: DDR4, is currently the fastest form of short-term memory that is available for computers.

+#### Motherboard

+The motherboard is the central hub of the computer.
+It connects different parts of the computer together and allows the expansion of our computer's functionality by adding **expansion cards**.
+All motherboards have a few key characteristics:

+- the **chipset**: determines how components, like the CPU, RAM, and peripherals, communicate amongst one another on the machine.
+Motherboards are composed of two chip sets: the **Northbridge** that interconnects components like the RAM and video cards, and the other, the **Southbridge**, handles the **I/O or input/output** components of the machine like hardd rives and USBs that output data.
+Some CPUs completely integrate the Northbridge, so there is no separate Northbridge on the motherboard.

+- **Expansion Slots**: allow us to expand on the functionality of our computer.
+For instance, if you wanted to install a GPU you would install it onto the expansion slot.
+The standard for expansion slots today is called the **PCIe**, or **Peripheral Component Interconnect Express**.
+The PCIe looks like an expansion slot on the motherboard.

+- **Form Factor**: The size of a motherboard.
+ATX, Advanced Technology Extended, is the most common Form Factor.
+ITX, Information Technology Extended is a smaller form factor than the ATX.
+The form factor of a motherboard is important in determining the amount of functionality and computational power you eventually want in your machine.

 #### Key Technologies: